 The AARP Walk Audit Tool Kit Leader Guide shown below describes how to plan for and manage a larger-scale community walk audit and workshop event.

-Learn How to Make Your Community More Walkable
+Make Your Community More Walkable

 Information about walking